 This AIF contains forward-looking statements.
 These statements relate to future events or future performance of Jura.
 All statements other than statements of present or historical fact are forward-looking statements.
 When used in this AIF, the words "may", "would", "could", "will", "intend", "plan", "anticipate", "believe", "estimate", "predict", "seek", "propose", "expect", "potential", "continue", and similar expressions, are intended to identify forward-looking statements.
 These statements involve known and unknown risks, uncertainties, and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
 Jura believes that the expectations reflected in these forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this AIF should not be unduly relied upon.
 Moreover, Jura does not assume responsibility for the accuracy and completeness of the forward-looking statements.
-Jura's actual results, performance or achievements could differ materially from those expressed in, or implied by, these forward-looking statements and, accordingly, no assurance can be given that any of the events anticipated by the forward-looking statements will transpire or occur, or if any of them do so, what benefits Jura will derive there from.
+Jura's actual results, performance or achievements could differ materially from those expressed in, or implied by, these forward-looking statements and, accordingly, no assurance can be given that any of the events anticipated by the forward-looking statements will transpire or occur, or if any of them do so, what benefits Jura will derive therefrom.
 Should one or more of these risks or uncertainties materialize, or should assumptions underlying forward-looking statements prove incorrect, actual results may vary materially from those described in this AIF as intended, planned, anticipated, believed, estimated, or expected.
 Specific forward-looking statements in this AIF include, among others, statements pertaining to the following:

-- the level of costs to perform well abandonment and reclamation; - future production rates; - timing and development of undeveloped reserves; - future tax liability; - the level of operational cash flows and other internal cash generation; - the timing of drilling and results of approved exploration wells, including Ayesha North-1, Zainab-1, and Khairpur-1; - the location and timing of, and the structures to be targeted by, the wells to be drilled in the Zamzama North, Badin IV South and Badin IV North Exploration Licenses; - anticipated developments with respect to the Kandra Lease and plans for the use of the gas produced as feedstock for a new power station; - the construction of a new power station in Sukkur in the North Sindh Province of Pakistan; - the cost, timing and results of drilling of development wells in the Kandra Lease; - the attractiveness or viability of drilling in certain target structures; - expectations with respect to certain GoP approvals and the treatment of Jura and its subsidiaries under governmental regulatory regimes; - expectations regarding the extension or renewal of Jura's Leases and Exploration Licenses by the GoP;
+- the level of costs to perform well abandonment and reclamation; - future production rates; - timing and development of undeveloped reserves; - future tax liability; - the level of operational cash flows and other internal cash generation; - the timing of drilling and results of approved exploration wells Zainab-1, and Khairpur-1; - the location and timing of, and the structures to be targeted by, the wells to be drilled in the Zamzama North, Guddu, Badin IV South and Badin IV North Exploration Licenses; - expectations with respect to certain GoP approvals and exemptions and the treatment of Jura and its subsidiaries under governmental regulatory regimes; - expectations regarding the extension or renewal of Jura's Leases and Exploration Licenses by the GoP; - expectations regarding the level of production and timing of commencement of commercial production from the Sara-4, Suri shut-in wells and gas and condensate discoveries in Badin IV South Exploration License; - execution of deeds of assignments by the GoP in respect of the Zamzama Exploration License and Sanjawi Exploration License; - satisfaction of conditions to completion of the acquisition of EEL and the timing thereof;

-- expectations regarding the level of production and timing of commencement of commercial production from the Badar-2, Sara-4, Suri shut-in wells, Kandra and Ayesha discoveries; - execution of deeds of assignments by the GoP in respect of the Zamzama Exploration License and Sanjawi Exploration License; - satisfaction of conditions to completion of the acquisition of EEL and the timing thereof; - anticipated exploration upside potential in areas covered by the Kandra, Badar and Sara and Suri Leases; - expected pricing under the Marginal Gas Pricing Criteria, the Modified Petroleum Policy 1994 and the Petroleum Policy 2012; - the timing of approval of amendments in Zarghun South GSA by SSGCL and the GoP; - the timing and approval of the GSA for the Sara and Suri Leases; - expectations regarding GoP approval of gas pricing under the Petroleum Policy 2012 for Reti, Maru and Maru South discoveries; - expectations regarding entitlement to gas pricing under the Petroleum Policy 2012 for incremental production from the Badar-2 well; - expectations regarding entitlement to gas pricing under the Marginal Gas Pricing Criteria for the Ayesha-1 discovery; - expectations regarding GoP approval of a supplemental GPA under the Tight Gas Policy, a supplemental PCA and a supplemental to the Zarghun South Lease; - expectation regarding the rejection of PEL application of forfeiture of FHL Working Interest in the Badin IV South Exploration License; - the timing and outcome of the arbitration proceedings initiated by PEL against FHL; and - the entering into by Spud of Phase-II of the Syndicated Credit Facility (each as defined herein) and the timing thereof.
+- anticipated exploration upside potential in areas covered by the Kandra Exploration License, and Sara and Suri Leases; - expected pricing under the Marginal Gas Pricing Criteria, the Modified Petroleum Policy 1994 and the Petroleum Policy 2012; - the timing of approval of amendments in Zarghun South GSA by SSGCL and the GoP; - the timing and approval of the GSA for the Sara and Suri Leases; - expectations regarding GoP approval of gas pricing under the Petroleum Policy 2012 for Reti, Maru and Maru South discoveries; - expectations regarding entitlement to gas pricing under the Marginal Gas Pricing Criteria for the Ayesha-1 discovery; and - expectations regarding GoP approval of a supplemental GPA under the Tight Gas Policy, a supplemental PCA and a supplemental to the Zarghun South Lease.